 Because there are several different categories of warehouse storage systems on the market today, it’s key to get acquainted with the options before being sold on one that might not complement your layout or support your need for flexibility.

-To better expose you to the big world of warehouse storage systems, we’ve compiled a list of the 6 most common types:
+To better expose you to the big world of storage options, we’ve compiled a list of the 6 most common types of warehouse storage systems:

 As the name suggests, static shelves are storage mechanisms that are designed to stay in one place.
 For the most part, they are meant to hold inventory that is fairly lightweight (a few hundred pounds per shelf).
 It’s commonly used for storing inventory that needs continuous replenishment.